yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector-properties.md

 `topic.heartbeat.prefix.topic.prefix`

-For example, if the topic prefix is `fulfillment`, the default topic name is `__debezium-heartbeat.fulfillment.`
+For example, if the topic prefix is `fulfillment`, the default topic name is `__debezium-heartbeat.fulfillment`.

 Default: `__debezium-heartbeat`